 I want to make it clear, when I say a gluten-free diet I mean a lifestyle that is necessary for those diagnosed with celiac disease or non-celiac gluten sensitivity.
 Additionally, this post lists foods that are rich in the common gluten-free diet nutrients of concern.
 While I support and promote a food-first approach, sometimes food isn’t enough and supplementation should be considered.
 Click here for 10 Supplements for Celiac Disease.

 5 Common Gluten-Free Diet Nutrient Deficiencies

 Our first nutrient deficiency up on the list is iron.
 Iron is one of the common gluten-free diet nutrient deficiencies for a few reasons.

-1. If you have celiac disease and are recovering from damage in your small intestine, your iron absorption could be impaired.
+- If you have celiac disease and are recovering from damage in your small intestine, your iron absorption could be impaired.
+Which leads to…

 - Breakfast cereals and bread are often enriched with iron (and other nutrients) but their gluten-free alternates are often not.

-These two reasons are why iron is a major gluten-free nutrient deficiency concern.
+These three reasons are why iron is a major nutrient of concern on a gluten-free diet.